-Below-average for mixed usage.
+The SMS Audio STREET by 50 are below-average for mixed usage.
 They're bulky headphones that leak a lot and feel cheaply built.
-They're a little uncomfortable but have a decent but bass heavy sound that might work for some listeners.
+They're a little uncomfortable but have a decent but bass-heavy sound that might work for some listeners.

-Average for critical listening.
-They have a slightly bass heavy sound that lacks a little detail with instruments and vocals.
-They also do not sound as immersive due to their closed-back ear cups which won't be ideal for more critical listeners.See our Critical Listening recommendations
+The SMS Audio STREET by 50 are average for critical listening.
+They have a slightly bass-heavy sound that lacks a little detail with instruments and vocals.
+They also don't sound as immersive due to their closed-back ear cups, which won't be ideal for more critical listeners.

-Average for home theater use.
-Since they're wired, they have no latency, but the cable is not long enough unless you're watching your movie on a PC or tablet.
-They're also not the most comfortable headphones to wear for long periods of time.
+The SMS Audio STREET by 50 are average for home theater use.
+Since they're wired, they have no latency, but the cable isn't long enough unless you're watching your movie on a PC or tablet.
+They're also not the most comfortable headphones to wear for long periods.

-Comfort level for the Street by 50 is decent but could be better.
-They are slightly heavy, have stiff padding on the ear cups and the headband puts moderate pressure on the head, which is uncomfortable over long listening sessions.
+The SMS Audio STREET by 50's comfort is decent but could be better.
+They're slightly heavy, have stiff padding on the ear cups, and the headband puts moderate pressure on the head, which is uncomfortable over long listening sessions.
 However, the over-ear design does encompass the ear successfully, which is a plus.

-The SMS street by 50 are below-average portable headphones.
+They're are below-average portable headphones.
 They fold up into a more compact format but are on the larger side for over-ear headphones and still take up a lot of space in a bag.

-Sub-par noise isolation, especially in the bass region.
+They have sub-par noise isolation, especially in the bass region.
 These headphones seem to be adding a few dBs of their own low-end noise, which may be noticeable in quiet situations.
 The mid and treble isolation is decent, maxing out at -14dB and -34dB respectively.